vardaasen/markravinet.github.io/exercise_2_denovo.md

 ```
 bcftools view -H cichlid.vcf | wc -l
 ```
-We have over >25 000 SNPs, which means we have ~1.4 SNPs per RAD locus.
+You will get a warning when you do this, but you can ignore it.
+More importantly, we have over >25 000 SNPs, which means we have ~1.4 SNPs per RAD locus.
 It is important to remember that RAD loci often have multiple SNPs and that these will be in linkage.
 This can have some serious repercussions for downstream analyses like detecting selection.
 One way to overcome this is to use RAD locus haplotypes instead of SNPs or alternatively to randomly select a single SNP from each locus.

 We could do this manually in the vcf or we could rerun `populations` with either the `--write_single_snp` or `--write_random_snp` options.
 The first of these	write the first SNP occurring on a haplotype while the second will randomly select one.
 For the rest of this exercise though, we will proceed with the data as it is.